A question that comes up a lot is, “what are the best NERF guns?” Well, the answer is…. it depends!

-A hardcore NERF warrior is going to want something very different to someone that just wants to plink around in the back garden shooting targets and a teenager/adult is going to want something very different to a toddler.
+A hardcore NERF warrior will want something very different from someone that just wants to plink around in the back garden shooting targets, and a teenager/adult will want something very different to a toddler.

 Below are our top picks of the best NERF guns available in the various categories: